- Archives, Libraries and Societies

 - Lewis County Road Atlas: Complete collection of maps covering all of Lewis Co.
 Particularly useful for location twps and ranges from deeds and other land documents.

-- Lewis County Cities, Towns and Unincorporated Centers: A collection of maps put together by the Lewis County Government.
+- Lewis County Cities, Towns and Communities: A collection of maps put together by the Lewis County Government.

 - I have transcribed the Lewis County place names from Edmond Meany's "Origin of Washington Place Names", published in 1923.